Ninkatcharawan/CICD_Deploy_ECS_on_AWS/README.md

    git push origin main
    ```
 4. **Verify on GitHub**: Open your repository on GitHub to ensure the updated steps are displayed correctly.

-Let me know if you need further assistance!